 So after we crocheted it, we decided to photograph it and we put it up on our social media channels as a “personal project”.
 We received many requests to make the pattern available on our blog, so we crocheted another one in blue (photos coming soon).
 But this time, we crocheted with the intention of writing an easy to follow pattern (which is different to crocheting for a personal project which is often pretty mindless in front of Netflix ha ha).

-First we want to say that The Quinn Fast Summer Crochet Tank is a SUPER easy top to crochet.
+First we want to say that The Quinn Fast Summer Crochet Tank is an easy top to crochet.
 It really is very very simple and doesn’t really stray from the half double crochet.
 However, we do want to pre-warn you that there are some mathematical calculations that need to be done for the V neck slant.
 We promise to step you through all the calculations.

 If you would like to crochet a very similar top with less math (and a lot easier), take a look at The Casey Draping Vertical Stitch Stripe Crochet Top.